foreverfl/docker-translated/docs/manuals/engine/network/tutorials/overlay.md

 1. Set up the swarm.

     a.
 On `host1`, initialize a swarm (and if prompted, use `--advertise-addr` to specify the IP address for the interface that communicates with other hosts in the swarm, for instance, the private IP address on AWS):

-    ```console
+    ```bash
     $ docker swarm init
     Swarm initialized: current node (vz1mm9am11qcmo979tlrlox42) is now a manager.